TonyDoc71/plutus-v2-starter-kit/README.md

 # Plutus Hello World

-This is a bare bones Plutus smart-contract template.
-The goal is to provide the minimum expression of a Plutus project to be used as starting point to build more complex contracts.
+This is a bare bones PlutusV2 smart-contract template.
+The goal is to provide the minimum expression of a PlutusV2 project to be used as starting point to build more complex contracts. **Demostrating one of the new features in PlutusV2** ([Reference Scripts](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0033)).

 ## Dev Environment

 To build the script you'll need the Haskell toolchain (GCH, Cabal, etc) and several dependencies from IOHK repositories.
-Once you've compiled the source code into a Plutus script, you'll need a fully-synced Cardano Node and the `cardano-cli` binary in order to submit example transactions to the Blockchain.
+Once you've compiled the source code into a PlutusV2 script, you'll need a fully-synced Cardano Node and the `cardano-cli` binary in order to submit example transactions to the Blockchain.

-If you don't want to install the required components yourself, you can use [Demeter.run](https://demeter.run) platform to create a cloud environment with access to common Cardano infrastrcuture.
-The following command will open this repo in a private, web-based VSCode IDE with all of the required Haskell toolchain, access to a shared Cardano Node and a pre-installed binary of the `cardano-cli`.
+If you don't want to install the required components yourself and setup a fully synchronized `cardano-node`, you can use [Demeter.run](https://demeter.run) platform to create a cloud environment with access to common Cardano infrastrcuture.
+The following command will open this repo in a private, web-based VSCode IDE with all of the required Haskell toolchain, access to a fully synchronized shared Cardano Node and a pre-installed binary of the `cardano-cli`.

 [![Code in Cardano Workspace](https://demeter.run/code/badge.svg)](https://demeter.run/code?repository=https://github.com/txpipe/plutus-starter-kit.git&template=plutus)